aldostrof/vscode_utils/portable_installer/README.md

-# VSCode Portable Installer

-This folder contains utility scripts which can be used to ease the portability of VSCode installation through different platforms.
+This folder contains utility scripts and files which can be used to ease the portability of VSCode installation through different platforms.
 Directory content:

 |-- **scripts**                         => contains the scripts which are actually in this folder.